 status in athletic training and she light on the uphill battle that they have overcame and are still working on overcoming.
 This research sought to compile information and gather insight from females that have been successful with their achievements of holding a head athletic training position.
 Specifically, this lit review will give insight to the history of women in athletic training, their current status, the glass ceiling effect, gender biases and issues of work-life balance that practicing female athletic trainers face.

 Berger, Caroline, "FEMALES PERSPECTIVE IN OVERCOMING PROFESSIONAL OBSTACLES" (2016).
-Masters of Education in Human Movement Sport and Leisure Studies, Masters Projects.
+Masters of Education in Human Movement Sport and Leisure Studies Graduate Projects.
 3.